 The ability to automate complex decision making and proactively update recommendations is known as prescriptive analytics.
 While predictive analytics allow companies to get ahead of their customers, prescriptive analytics may allow organizations to leapfrog their competitors.
 These advanced data-driven models attempt to deliver targeted recommendations based on the propensity for individuals to take the desired action.
 Prescriptive analytics drive interactions with brands such as this: when you’re driving past your automotive dealership and hear a “ding” on your cell phone.
 The notification tells you that you’re due an oil change, and offers you a $5 discount on your next oil change.

 Analytics, in general, offer a bright future to organizations — the ability to understand customer needs, provide them with next-best actions, and provide context around behavior and other customer dynamics.
 The insight given by a deep dive into predictive and prescriptive analytics allow firms to maximize business value while driving customer engagement and increasing revenues for the brand.
 Mainstream applications are appearing on a daily basis that allows organizations of all sizes to take advantage of the benefits provided by analytics.

 Want to take your customer interactions and business insight to the next level?
-Contact Radius Executive IT Solutions today at (978) 528-0110, or via email to email@example.com.
-We work with Boston and throughout New England organizations of all sizes to provide leading-edge predictive analytics to drive digital business transformation.
+Contact Radius Executive IT Solutions today at (978) 528-0110, or via email to firstname.lastname@example.org.
+We work with Andover organizations of all sizes to provide leading-edge predictive analytics to drive digital business transformation.